drabach/dump1090/dump1090/README.md

 Installation
 ---

-Type "make".
+Create a "build" directory and do a "cd build; cmake ../dump1090; make; make install"

 Normal usage
 ---

-To capture traffic directly from your RTL device and show the captured traffic on standard output, just run the program without options at all:
+To capture traffic directly from your RTL device and show the captured traffic on standard output, just run the program without options at all from the bin directory:

     ./dump1090